Emma Seligman

 Emma Seligman (born May 3, 1995) is a Canadian film director and screenwriter.
 She (Note: Seligman uses both "she/her" and "they/them" pronouns.
 This article uses "she/her" pronouns for consistency.) is best known for the films Shiva Baby (2020) and Bottoms (2023).

 Early life and education

 Seligman was born on May 3, 1995, in Toronto, Ontario, to a Jewish family.
+She and her sister were the youngest of their generation with a large extended family, so she went to lots of Jewish family functions growing up.
 She was raised in a Reform Ashkenazi community in Toronto and attended Northern Secondary School there.
 Her bat mitzvah ceremony was held on Masada in Israel; the party that followed, held in 2008, was filmmaker-themed.
 She grew up watching At the Movies with Ebert & Roeper wanting to "be Roger Ebert."
 As a teenager, Seligman ran a now-defunct blog called Confessions of a Teenage Film Buff and contributed film reviews to The Huffington Post, including a review for Spring Breakers, which she wrote at seventeen years old.
+During high-school she was a part of TIFF Next Wave, a group of 12 Toronto kids who host a mini film festival each year.
+In her senior year she directed a one-act play, which helped her realize she wanted to be a director.
 She studied film at New York University Tisch School of the Arts, graduating in May 2017.
+She greatly values the friendships she made while studying there, saying that, "My connections with my peers ended up being so much more vital to my career progressing than connections to any bosses.
+I had a million internships, and none of them wanted to make my first movie."
+During her time at NYU Seligman briefly tried out being a sugar baby, going on one date before deciding it wasn't for her.
+This experience would later inspire her first feature film Shiva Baby.
 Seligman remained in New York after graduating and interned with the production company Animal Kingdom.
+She moved to Los Angeles in early 2021.